shleen/psd-lambda-functions/README.md

 1. Demand/Vacancies for Tech Occupations with respect to US
 2. Which sectors have the highest employment of tech occupations

 ### QS
-This is Quacquarelli Symonds rankings.
+This is Quacquarelli Symonds Rankings.
 Specifically, we filter by Computer Science and Information Systems since we are interested in tech degrees.
 We want to extract five main things.

 1. University
 - You can get the University Name from the table .